DSCKGEC/IoT-Socket-Demo-Firmware/README.md

 This is a demo IoT project based on socket-io and express under DSC KGEC.<br>
 This contains the firmware for the demonstration
-For the Server side, go to [Socket-IoT-Demo](https://github.com/DSCKGEC/IoT-Socket-Demo)
+For the Server side, visit [Socket-IoT-Demo](https://github.com/DSCKGEC/IoT-Socket-Demo)
 <br>

 ## **Contents :**